RMI-PACTA/actions/actions/azure/azcopy-copy/README.md

 This action uses `azcopy` (installing if required) to move files from a local filesystem to an Azure Blob container, or vice-versa.

+Note that this action requires running the `azure/login` action first.

 ## Inputs

 ### `source`